Vluuks/AndroidPractice/Week1/Lab/README.md

         java YourJavaFileName

 ➡️ *Exercise 2.2:* Using the syntax from the example above, add the constructor to `Student.java`.
-Verify that it works as intended by compiling and running `StudentTest.java`.
+Verify that its syntax is correct by compiling `StudentTest.java`.

 {% next "Next: Parameters of the constructor" %}
 &nbsp;